 Towards Responsible Recommending

-Recommendations to platforms and policymakers on how to move towards a more responsible recommending ecosystem.
+Recommendations for policymakers & large online platforms on how to move towards a more responsible recommending ecosystem.